+This report helps your team know what liability claims are in process at any given time, allowing awareness of any financial implications that may impact the business.
 Liability claims happen when a third party alleges that the organization is responsible for some loss or damage.
 Large, reputable organizations experience these claims on a relatively frequent basis.
 These organizations likely also purchase liability insurance.
 Liability claims potentially have large payouts, making it important to monitor them on a regular basis.
-This report helps your team know what liability claims are in process at any given time, allowing awareness of any financial implications that may impact the business.
 This report can also help determine which claims are covered under your liability insurance policies and which claims may have to be financed by the company itself.

 2. Claims with Amount paid by Company (self)

-This report would be of particular interest to any company that considers themselves to be self-insured.
+This report provides you with knowledge about how much you’ve paid out in claims, and predicts how much you can expect to pay out in the future.
+The report would be of particular interest to companies that consider themselves to be self-insured.
 A company self-insures when it sets aside a predetermined amount of money to remedy any unexpected claims or losses.
 This risk management technique is an increasingly common alternative to commercial insurance, especially in response to increased insurance premiums during a hard market.
 Losses that are common and predictable are easily covered under a self-insured retention (SIR).
 However, companies with an SIR commonly also purchase commercial insurance to protect themselves from residual risk from not being able to cover losses resulting from high risk, low frequency events.
-This report provides you with knowledge about how much you’ve paid out in claims, and how much you can expect to pay out in the future.
-This method allows you to increase your SIR/deductibles at a comfortable rate, and benefit from the increased cash flow resulting from reduction in insurance premium costs.
+This method allows risk teams to increase their SIR/deductibles at a comfortable rate, and benefit from the increased cash flow resulting from reduction in insurance premium costs.

 3. Claims with Amount paid by Insurer